secwest/RobustRust/TurbofishAndAssociatedTypes.md

 In this example, we use the turbofish operator `::<>` to specify the type `Vec<i32>` for the

-In Rust, the turbofish operator (`::<>`) is primarily used to disambiguate generic function calls when the compiler cannot infer the associated types.
-Here's an example of a situation where turbofish is necessary:
+Here's another example of a situation where turbofish is necessary:

 ```